-This seminar examines the Second World War from the tactical level to that of grand strategy.
+This seminar examines the major campaigns of the Second World War.
 Issues of diplomacy, coalition warfare, national mobilization, campaign planning and battle will be examined from the perspectives of all the major powers.
-Particular emphasis will be placed on the war efforts of Great Britain, the United States, Germany, the Soviet Union, Japan, Italy, France and Canada.
+Particular emphasis will be placed on the war efforts of Great Britain, the United States, Germany, the Soviet Union, Japan, Italy, France, and Canada.

-WS589 Issues of National and International Security in International Relations: Theories and Practice Since 1945 organizations and laws, to deal with security issues, and the changes that have occurred in the nature of the state system during that same time.
+WS589 Issues of National and International Security in International Relations: Theories and Practice Since 1945

 This course will examine the changing way in which states have addressed international security issues since 1945.
 This will involve an examination of the primary theoretical approaches to explaining international relations.
-The theoretical discussion will be accompanied by study of the practical efforts that have been taken by states, such as the development of international
+The theoretical discussion will be accompanied by study of the practical efforts that have been taken by states, such as the development of international organizations and laws, to deal with security issues and the changes that have occurred in the nature of the state system during that same time.